Private Multi-Task Learning: Formulation and Applications to Federated Learning: Introduction

-To address this issue, we leverage a variant of DP known as \emph{joint differential privacy} (JDP) \citep{KearnsPRU14}, which requires that for each task $k$, the set of output predictive models for all other tasks \textit{except} $k$ is insensitive to $k$'s private data.
-As a result, the client's private data in task $k$ is protected even if all other clients/tasks collude and share their private data and output models.
-In contrast to standard DP, JDP allows the predictive model for task $k$ to depend on $k$'s private data, helping to preserve each task's utility.
+To address this issue, we leverage a privacy model known as the \textit{billboard model}~\citep{Hsu0RW16}.
+The \textit{billboard model} is built using: (1) a global signal from a differentially private process that is public to all the clients, and (2) every client $i$'s private data.
+Unlike DP, the \textit{billboard model} ensures that for each task $k$, the set of output predictive models for all other tasks \textit{except} $k$ is insensitive to $k$'s private data.\footnote{This privacy guarantee is known as joint differential privacy (JDP) \cite{KearnsPRU14}, and billboard privacy is a common way to achieve JDP.} Therefore, it allows the predictive model for task $k$ to depend on $k$'s private data, helping to preserve each task's utility.

-Using JDP, we then develop new learning algorithms for MTL with rigorous privacy and utility guarantees.
+In this work, we develop new learning algorithms for MTL that satisfy the {billboard model} with rigorous privacy and utility guarantees.
 Specifically, we propose Private Mean-Regularized MTL, a simple framework for learning multiple tasks while ensuring client-level privacy.
-We show that our method achieves $(\epsilon,\delta)$-JDP.
+We show that our method achieves $(\epsilon,\delta)$-\textit{billboard privacy (BP)} (Defined in Section \ref{sec:formulation}).
 Our scalable solver builds on FedAvg~\citep{mcmahan2017communication}, a common method for communication-efficient federated optimization.
 We analyze the convergence of our solver on both nonconvex and convex objectives, demonstrating a tradeoff between privacy and utility, and evaluate this trade-off empirically on multiple federated learning benchmarks.
 We summarize our contributions below: \begin{itemize}[leftmargin=5mm, itemsep=0pt]

-\item Our work is the first we are aware of to provide \textbf{formal definitions of client-level (joint) differential privacy for general multi-task learning objectives} (Section~\ref{sec:setup}), including multi-task relationship learning objectives commonly used in federated learning.
+\item We propose Private Mean-Regularized MTL, a simple MTL framework that provides \textbf{client-level billboard privacy (BP)} (Section~\ref{sec:pmtl}).
+We prove that our method achieves $(\epsilon,\delta)$-BP.